akshatash1/LicenseCountUtility/README.md

 For example: AppLicenseCalculator.exe "C:\Users\akshatash\source\repos\AppCopyCalculator\AppCopyCalculator\Files\InputFiles\test2.csv"

-Assumptions made in this project are:
+Special Considerations made in this project are:
 --------------------------------------
 1. Input file is a valid csv file with header as ComputerID,UserID,ApplicationID,ComputerType,Comment.
 2. There should be no spaces before or after the values in the CSV file.